NICER Magnetar Burst Catalog: Results and Discussion

-The distribution of $T_{90}$ durations for all bursts is shown in Figure \ref{fig:T90}.
-The overall sample has a mean $T_{90}$ of 350\,ms and a standard deviation of 470\,ms. Two $\mu$s-scale bursts were identified in our sample: one from 1E~1048.1$-$5937 with a duration of 0.6\,$\mu$s, and another from CXOU~J010043.1$-$721134 with a duration of 5\,$\mu$s.
-We verified that these $\mu$s-scale bursts are not associated with known instrumental effects.
+Two $\mu$s-scale bursts were identified in our sample: one from 1E~1048.1$-$5937 with a duration of 0.6\,$\mu$s, and another from CXOU~J010043.1$-$721134 with a duration of 5\,$\mu$s.
+We note that CXOU~J010043.1$-$721134 is located in the Small Magellanic Cloud \citep{2002ApJ...574L..29L}.
+We verified these $\mu$s-scale bursts are not associated with known instrumental effects.
 The absolute timing precision of \textit{NICER} ($\sim$ 300\,ns) is well below the measured burst durations.
 In each burst, the detected photons are distributed across multiple FPMs, with no single FPM registering more than one hit, which makes an instrumental or electronic origin unlikely.

+To further examine whether such bursts are unique to magnetars, we applied the Bayesian Block method to all available \textit{NICER} \textit{RXTE} blank-sky region observations.
+Across a total exposure of 3308.9\,ks, no $\mu$s-scale blocks were identified.
+Given an event rate of 2 per 6016.9\,ks, the probability of observing zero events in 3308.9\,ks is 33.3\%.
+Although this probability is not sufficiently low to formally reject the null hypothesis, it provides additional support that the two detected $\mu$s-scale bursts are likely of astrophysical origin.
+We encourage future studies using \textit{NICER} data to apply the Bayesian Block method to search for similar $\mu$s-scale events.

-These detections represent the first observations of $\mu$s-scale X-ray bursts from magnetars.
-Their light curves are shown in Figure \ref{fig:mus_burst}.
+These events represent the first detections of $\mu$s-scale X-ray bursts from magnetars.
+Their light curves are shown in Figure~\ref{fig:mus_burst}.
 Since no bursts were detected with durations between 10\,$\mu$s and 1\,ms, it remains unclear whether these events are simply the extreme tail of the main burst distribution or instead represent a distinct class of magnetar short bursts.
+One possible hint that $\mu$s-scale bursts differ from the main population is their extremely short duration, which may not allow sufficient time for the plasma to thermalize.
+Their emission is therefore expected to be non-thermal, in contrast to some normal bursts that can be described only by thermal models \citep{2008ApJ...685.1114I}.
 Future X-ray missions with larger effective area will be crucial to resolve this question.